ETC-A/etca-spec/extensions/privileged-mode/README.md

 The `PRIV` CR and all CRs prefixed by `INT_` are only writable in system mode.
 Attempting to write to it in user mode _must_ trigger a general protection fault.

+At startup, the `PRIV` CR must be set to 1.

 # Interrupt Flow

 The interrupt flow is modified by adding the following additional requirements.